MeliaLiu/RCoreDailySchedule/README.md

 ## Day 2
 ### Events
 * watered?
-* firgured out the owner of Rust.
+* firgured out the ownership of Rust.
 ### Plan
 I wish I can briefly finish the grammar of Rust...